 Children will encounter the same grammar skills across the school to ensure they have mastered the concepts thoroughly and are introduced to increasingly complex grammar concepts as they progress each year.
 Word banks and displays guide children towards appropriate vocabulary choices while planning sessions help children to structure their work.

-Children write over a minimum of two days; this helps them build their writing stamina and gives them sufficient time to create a quality piece.
+Children write, edit and review their writing over a period of time.
+Each series of lessons span over a minimum of a week often stretching over a fortnight or three weeks; this helps them build their writing stamina and gives them sufficient time to create a quality piece.
 Personal writing targets are shared with the children so they know their next steps.